ibm-cloud-docs/key-protect/manage-dual-auth.md

 ```
 {: screen}

-### Creating a dual authorization policy for a key
+### Creating a dual auth policy for a key
 {: #create-dual-auth-key-policy-api}
 {: api}

+Dual auth policies can also be set on a key using the API.
 Create a dual authorization policy for single key by making a `PUT` call to the following endpoint.

 ```plaintext
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<keyID_or_alias>/policies?policy=dualAuthDelete